Why Choose the Estonia Pass

 How the Estonia Pass Works

-The pass is valid on all Elron services, covering both intercity and regional routes.
-It is not valid on local city transport such as buses, trams, or trolleybuses, but these are inexpensive and easy to purchase separately.
+The pass is valid on all Elron-operated trains, covering both intercity and regional services.
+It does not include local city transport such as buses or trams, but these are inexpensive and easy to use alongside the rail network.

 Where You Can Travel with the Estonia Pass

-The Interrail Estonia Pass gives access to the entire Elron-operated network, which connects the capital with every major city and many regional towns.
+The Interrail Estonia Pass provides access to the entire national rail network, allowing you to travel between all major cities and many regional destinations.

 How to Buy the Interrail Estonia Pass